welbaz/p3/README.md

 system is represented by two means:

 * A graphical user interface (GUI), which you can simply download and install on your PC.
+For more information, [click here](https://github.com/welbaz/P3/tree/master/MATLAB_GUI).
 * A Python code, which will be implemented over a Raspberry Pi.
+For more information, [click here](https://github.com/welbaz/P3/tree/master/python_codes).

-### About the MATLAB Code
+## About the MATLAB Code

 The diagram below highlights the inputs and the outputs of the MATLAB code.